 Anything over 17 degrees is considered warm

-Degrees Celsius that is, at room temperature, about 65 Fahrenheit.
-We'll head out in t-shirts when it's this warm.
+17 degrees Celsius is about 65 Fahrenheit.
+We'll head out in t-shirts when it's this warm!

 Seriously.
 We don't really wear them very often and if we do it's probably in the comfort of our homes where we can't be seen.